weecology/NeonTreeEvaluation/README.md

 TEAK: "The site encompasses 5,138 hectares (12,696 acres) of mixed conifer and red fir forest, ranging in elevation from 1,990 to 2,807 m (6,529 – 9,209ft).
 The varied terrain is typical of the Sierra Nevada, with rugged mountains, meadows and prominent granite outcrops."

+# How do I load the dataset?

+The following tools are useful for interacting with this dataset.
+## Python

+* pyfor / laspy
+* rasterio

+## R

+* lidR
+* raster
+# How can I add to this dataset?

+Anyone is welcome to add to this dataset by cloning this repo and labeling a new site in [rectlabel](https://rectlabel.com/).
+NEON data is available on the [NEON data server](http://data.neonscience.org/home).
+We used the NEON 2018 “classified LiDAR point cloud” data
+104 product (NEON ID: DP1.30003.001), and the “orthorectified camera mosaic” (NEON ID:
+105 DP1.30010.001).
+Please follow the current folder structure, with .laz and .tif files saved together in a single folder, with a unique name, as well as a single annotations folder for the rect label xml files.
+See /SJER for an example.